-From this brief review of the research, we can conclude that strength and strength training, especially in the legs and trunk, are important for footballers who want to improve kick performance and reduce the risk of injury.
-To increase general strength, a workout consisting of leg press, leg extensions, leg curls, bench press, lat pull downs, abdominal and lower back exercises, would be ideal.
+From this brief review of the research, we can conclude that strength and strength training, especially in the legs and trunk, are essential for footballers who want to improve kick performance and reduce the risk of injury.
+To increase general strength, a workout consisting of leg press, leg extensions, leg curls, bench press, lat pulldowns, abdominal and lower back exercises, would be ideal.
 This can be done with multi-gym equipment, which is also safe and easy to use.
 In my experience, some professional players use the club's gym equipment to perform this kind of workout after their official training session.
-Reilly found that players who voluntarily performed extra strength training were the ones who suffered the fewest muscle injuries.
+Reilly found that players who voluntarily completed extra strength training were the ones who suffered the fewest muscle injuries.
 Therefore, since maintaining a fully fit squad can be a big problem, it makes sense for clubs to encourage or schedule general strength training for all players.

 And sprint times, too

 Another piece of research - by Taiana and colleagues in France - showed that a 10-week leg-strength training program for footballers improved their 10m and 30m sprint times and their vertical jump performance.

 These motor tasks are very precious.
 However, this study used a training program that targeted maximum strength with heavy resistance.
 Although this type of training is a proven method for enhancing sprint speed and jumping power, it is also difficult to include in the regular training program of a football team, because the recovery required after heavy resistance training might interfere with the regular competitions during the season.